Schema Markup – What It Is and Why You Should Use It

 This includes details like who you are, why you are qualified to work for your client, etc.

-Some of these can be done with traditional page headings (for example, About Us), but others need more detailed descriptions.
+Some can be done with traditional page headings (for example, About Us), but others need more detailed descriptions.

 Schema markups will help search engines understand what is on your page so they can match it up more accurately with their database of websites.